luisbocanegra/LightlyShaders/README.md

 Because of this it may work differently with different themes, corner radiuses or shadow settings. **Your mileage may vary.**

  ## 2. This effect can be resource-hungry!
-Although recent changes have improved performance footprint of this plugin, depending on your hardware you still can have performance hit when using it.
+Thanks to recent changes the performance of this plugin has improved.
+But depending on your hardware, you still can have performance hit.
 See [issue #6](https://github.com/a-parhom/LightlyShaders/issues/6).

-This is because of the approach used for restoring the shadows in the cut out regions.

  # Dependencies: